lhmson/SuperSelf/README.md

 ## Development

+### Progress

+Now I am not working on building and maintaining this project.
+If there comes error when setting up, try to fix it.
+You can feel free to clone and develop.

+### Suggestion
 Some examples of functions to implement, these are plans of us and you to extend the app
 - Scale number of users while keeping the stability of the app (now up to 100)
 - Optimize memory and execution time of functions